Line 1 (Granada Metro): Southern expansion

 On November 12, 2021, the Andalusian government approved the southern extension of Granada Metro line 1 from Armilla to Churriana de la Vega and Las Gabias.
 The new 6.8-kilometer route will involve an investment of 68 million euros, which will be partially financed by Next Generation EU funds from the European Union, after the project has been selected as eligible for them.

 It will be the first expansion of the original line.
 The works will start at spring 2023 and its completion is scheduled for 2026.

 Northern expansion

 On June 20, 2021, the Government of Andalusia approved the expansion of the northern terminus from Albolote to Atarfe.
 This extension is in draft phase, and neither its final route nor the number of stations have yet been defined.

-The government confirmed it will arrive at least to the municipality of Atarfe, but is not yed defined if it will be extended beyond it.
+The government confirmed it will arrive at least to the municipality of Atarfe, but is not yet defined if it will be extended beyond it.